 Understanding noise levels in heat pumps

-Sound is measured in decibels.
+Air source heat pump sound is measured in decibels.
 This is a scale that is logarithmic, which means that every rise of 10 dB signifies a tenfold raise in sound intensity.
-Therefore, a piece of heat pump technology that can operate at around 60 dB produces ten times more sound energy than a heat pump operating at 50 dB.
+Therefore, an outdoor unit that can operate at around 60 dB produces ten times more sound energy than an air source heat pump operating at 50 dB.

-It is also important to understand the difference between sound pressure and sound power, as heat pump manufacturers and specifications can often refer to one or the other.
+It is also important to understand the difference between sound pressure and sound power, as manufacturers' noise limit declarations can often refer to one or the other.

 So, sound power (SWL): the official definition of sound power is the total acoustic energy discharged by a source of noise per unit of time.
 Importantly, sound power is an inherent property of the source of the sound – it doesn't vary with the constant of distance.